openhab/openhab-addons/bundles/org.openhab.persistence.jdbc/README.md

 With this configuration, tables are named exactly like their corresponding items.
 In order for this to work correctly, the underlying operating system, database server and configuration must support case sensitive table names.
 For MySQL, see [MySQL: Identifier Case Sensitivity](https://dev.mysql.com/doc/refman/8.0/en/identifier-case-sensitivity.html) for more information.

+Please make sure to have a dedicated schema when using this option, since otherwise table name collisions are more likely to happen.

 ### Migration from MySQL to JDBC Persistence Services